Jason2Brownlee/QuakeBotArchive/research/essays/b23_reaper.md

 -- [http://redwood.gatsbyhouse.com/quake/1196.html](https://web.archive.org/web/19970327200928/http://redwood.gatsbyhouse.com/quake/1196.html) (archived March 27 1997)

+A copy of this release was distributed on the "[PC Format (Portugal) 4](https://archive.org/details/pc-format-portugal-4)" CDROM in the /quake/ directory, and "[CD Action Coverdisc #14-15a]"(https://archive.org/details/cdrom-cdaction1415a) CDROM in the  /bonus/ directory in file quake.rar, then in the /QSTUFF/C/BOTS/ directory in the unzipped file.

-A copy of this release was located on cd.textfiles.com in the directory /thegreatunsorted/old_apps/dos_games/.
+A copy of this release was also located on cd.textfiles.com in the directory /thegreatunsorted/old_apps/dos_games/.
 This was clearly a collection of files acquired from various locations and not yet organized.

 	The Unsorted Collection

 -- <http://cd.textfiles.com/thegreatunsorted/.name>

 The release contains the same files as the 0.7 release, with the addition of a spin specification text file (Skinspec.txt) and a text file describing how to setup a dedicated server for the mod (Dedserv.txt).
-The configuration file was changed to "Autoexec.cfg", the convension for additional commands to be loaded by the mod, instead of "config.cfg", the main configuration file.
+The configuration file was changed to "Autoexec.cfg", the conversion for additional commands to be loaded by the mod, instead of "config.cfg", the main configuration file.

 ```
  479616 15 Nov  1996 Progs.dat